mauriciofarina/SelfDrivingCar-AdvancedLaneLinesFinder/writeup_template.md

 ### Curvature

-To calculate the curvature of the left and right lane lines, the max value of Y (Botton of the image) was choosen.
+To calculate the curvature of the left and right lane lines, the max value of Y (Botton of the image) was chosen.
 After converting its value from pixels to meters, the resulting value was calculated using the equation:

 ![alt_text][image5]